Move to CaymanFree Relocation Checklist

 • Current budget and financial statements: income, expenses, reserves, arrears, and planned fee increases.

-• Insurance policy summary: coverage, limits, deductibles, exclusions, claims history, renewal risk, and who covers what inside the unit.
+• Insurance policy summary: coverage, limits, named-storm or flood wording, deductibles, exclusions, claims history, renewal risk, and who covers what inside the unit.

 • Bylaws: pets, rentals, short-term letting, renovations, noise, parking, guests, storage, balconies, and hurricane prep.